Vedda language: History

 It is unknown which languages were spoken in Sri Lanka before it was settled by Prakrit-speaking immigrants in the 5th century BCE.
 The term Vedda is a Dravidian word and stems from the Tamil word vēṭu meaning 'hunting', vēṭaṉ 'hunter'.
 Cognate terms (such as bēḍar, bēḍa "hunter" in Kannada, vyadh (व्यध्) in Sanskrit language) are used throughout South India to describe hunter-gatherers.
 Sri Lanka has had other hunter-gathering peoples such as the Rodiya and Kinnaraya.

 The earliest account of Vedda was written by Ryklof Van Goens (1663–1675), who served as a Director General of the Dutch East India Company in Sri Lanka.
-He wrote that the Veddas' language was much closer to Sinhalese than to Tamil.
-Robert Knox, an Englishman held captive by a Kandyan king, wrote in 1681 that the wild and settled Veddas spoke the language of the Sinhalese people.
+He wrote that the Veddas' language was much closer to Sinhala than to Tamil.
+Robert Knox, an Englishman held captive by a Kandyan king, wrote in 1681 that the wild and settled Veddas spoke the language of the Sinhala people.
 The Portuguese friar Fernão de Queiroz, who wrote a nuanced description of Vedda in 1686, reported that the language was not mutually intelligible with other native languages.
-Robert Percival wrote in 1803 that the Veddas, although seemingly speaking a broken dialect of Sinhalese, amongst themselves spoke a language that was known only to them.
-But John Davies in 1831 wrote that the Veddas spoke a language that was understood by the Sinhalese except for a few words.
-These discrepancies in observations were clarified by Charles Pridham, who wrote in 1848 that the Veddas knew a form of Sinhalese that they were able to use in talking to outsiders, but to themselves they spoke in a language that, although influenced by Sinhalese and Tamil, was understood only by them.
+Robert Percival wrote in 1803 that the Veddas, although seemingly speaking a broken dialect of Sinhala, amongst themselves spoke a language that was known only to them.
+But John Davies in 1831 wrote that the Veddas spoke a language that was understood by the Sinhala except for a few words.
+These discrepancies in observations were clarified by Charles Pridham, who wrote in 1848 that the Veddas knew a form of Sinhala that they were able to use in talking to outsiders, but to themselves they spoke in a language that, although influenced by Sinhala and Tamil, was understood only by them.